 Clemson University is a nationally ranked, science and technology-oriented research university that is also a student-centered community with a commitment to superior undergraduate teaching.
 Clemson students are, according to guidebooks and student reviews, among the nation’s happiest.
 They’re also among the brightest.
-This year’s freshman class boasts an average SAT score of 1246, and more than half graduated in the top 10% of their high school class.
+This year’s freshman class boasts an average new SAT score of 1302, and more than half graduated in the top 10% of their high school class.

-Clemson ranks 20th among the country’s top public universities, according to U.S. News & World Report, and is the #1 choice of South Carolina’s best high school students, the Palmetto Fellows.
-On the national scale, SmartMoney ranks Clemson #7 in the country—among both public and private institutions—for payback ratio, which is a calculation involving graduates’ lifetime earning potential and the cost of out-of-state tuition.
+Clemson ranks 23rd among the country’s top public universities, according to U.S. News & World Report, and is the #1 choice of South Carolina’s best high school students, the Palmetto Fellows.
+On the national scale, Money Magazine ranks Clemson #21 in the country—among both public and private institutions—for delivering the most value; that is, a great education at an affordable price that prepares students for rewarding careers.

 Clemson has approximately 1,100 full-time and more than 200 part-time faculty.
-Undergraduate enrollment is managed to ensure small classes, a 17:1 student-faculty ratio, and high retention and graduation rates.
+Undergraduate enrollment is managed to ensure small classes, a 18:1 student-faculty ratio, and high retention and graduation rates.
 Clemson scores above the national average on student engagement and satisfaction surveys and has earned national recognition for Creative Inquiry, its undergraduate research program; living-learning communities; campus internship programs; writing across the curriculum; and participation in community service.